JoJohnny0/CV-homework/README.md

 pip install -r requirements.txt
 ```

-It contains the required libraries to run the code, alongside the version used for the experiments.
+It contains the required libraries to run the code, alongside their version used in the experiments.
 Other versions may work as well.

 ### Install libgl1